devsharkie/nuxt-security-scanner/README.md

 # 🐳 NUXT IMMUNE SYSTEM

+## PROJECT STRUCTURE & GOALS
+At its current stage, the project is a tool for local security analysis of applications built with Nuxt.
+Its main components are:
+- scanner/ – a security scanner written in Python, run as a Docker container, representing the immune system of the project
+- frontend/ – a Nuxt3 frontend (run separately in a container), which acts as the "organism" to be scanned
+- Database – scanning logs are stored in PostgreSQL, forming the immune memory of the system

+The project focuses not only on detection, but also on education and automation in secure code development.
+As part of its creation, it includes examples of both insecure and secure code that meet safety standards and can be reused in other repositories—for example: login mechanisms, cookie management, or access control for admin panels.

+## DETECTED THREAT TYPES
+- Incorrect cookie configurations (e.g., missing Secure, HttpOnly, expiration date)
+- SQL Injection vulnerabilities
+- XSS – potential script injection points
+- Access control issues
+DISCLAIMER: The current version is a local testing stage.
+Hence, there are simplifications such as:
+Hardcoded login credentials
+No password hashing
+Simplified scanning rules tailored to specific cases

+## Immune System Metaphor
+The presentation focuses on theory and the correlation between technical solutions and the physiology of the immune system.
+It aims to answer:
+How do security systems mimic the body's biological defenses?
+What key concepts does this metaphor cover?
+## 1️⃣ Innate Response — Static Analysis
+The innate immune response is the body’s first line of defense, acting quickly and broadly.
+In our system, this corresponds to Static Application Security Testing (SAST).
+- How it works: The scanner inspects the application’s source code (e.g., Vue/TypeScript files) without executing it.
+It’s like monitoring the skin or mucous membranes for threats before they penetrate the body.
+- Examples: Detecting incorrect cookie settings, Identifying potential XSS vectors
+## 2️⃣ Adaptive Response — Dynamic Analysis
+When a threat passes the first line of defense, the adaptive immune response engages—more precise and targeted.
+In our project, this is Dynamic Application Security Testing (DAST).
+- How it works: The scanner interacts with the running application, sending specially crafted requests and analyzing the responses.
+This mirrors specialized immune cells targeting specific pathogens already in the bloodstream.
+- Examples: Testing for SQL injection by injecting malicious queries, Auditing access control by attempting logins and accessing protected resources with varying permissions
+## 3️⃣ Immune Memory — The Database
+The immune system remembers previously encountered pathogens to react faster and more effectively in the future.
+In our system, PostgreSQL acts as the immune memory.
+- How it works: All scanning results, detected vulnerabilities, and test statuses are permanently logged in the database.
+This allows for progress tracking, trend analysis, and learning from previous scans.
+- Benefits: Building a security history for the application, With further expansion and more detailed logs, the potential to create a smarter, learning defense system (e.g., via machine learning)
+# 🛡️ Passive and Active Defense
+- Active defense involves deliberate, proactive actions to test and improve resistance.
+These are like vaccinations—regular, controlled application tests using our scanner.
+We perform a “controlled attack” (e.g., an SQL injection attempt) in a safe environment to “teach” the system how to respond and determine its resistance to known threats.
+- Passive defense includes mechanisms built into the code and environment that always work preventively.
+Examples include input sanitization, secure HTTP headers (e.g., Content-Security-Policy), or default security parameters for cookies.
+These are like the body’s natural protective barriers that minimize infection risk.
+"Serum" in this context means delivering an immediate fix (e.g., a specific blocking script, WAF rule, or quick code patch) for an issue that has already occurred.
+Such interventions might not be permanently logged in the "immune memory" (the database) if their goal is instant incident resolution.
+# 🚀 Expansion Potential
+The “Nuxt Immune System” project is flexible and has great potential for future growth:
+- CI/CD integration: Ability to integrate the scanner into Continuous Integration/Continuous Delivery pipelines.
+This would allow automated, periodic scanning or triggering scans on each commit, ensuring continuous security verification and early detection.
+- Extended scan coverage: Adding new types of threats and enhancing detection algorithms.
+- Enhanced immune memory: Implementing advanced reports, dashboards, and predictive mechanisms based on collected data.
+- Improved "vaccines": Creating more complex and realistic attack scenarios for dynamic analysis.

 ## STRUKTURA PROJEKTU I CELE
 Projekt na obecnym etapie jest narzędziem do lokalnej analizy bezpieczeństwa aplikacji opartych o Nuxt.
 Jego głównymi komponentami są:
   - scanner/ - skaner bezpieczeństwa napisany w Pythonie uruchamiany jako kontener Docker, stanowi układ odpornościowy projektu